trimclain/.dotfiles/README.md

 6. Restart the terminal

 ### Normal version
-This is the default option.It installs zsh, nvim, tmux and bin<br/>
+This is the default option.
+It installs zsh, nvim, tmux and bin<br/>

 1. Install git, zsh, stow and ripgrep (for Telescope):
 ```